mohsenkhashei/encryptionDecryption-Caesar-Cipher/README.md

 ### can be used in 3 main desktop platforms:

 -   MacOS
 -   Linux
 -   Windows

-### Files compatible for platfrom are available in zip files under [executable](https://github.com/mohsenkhashei/encryptionDecryption-Caesar-Cipher/tree/main/executable) folder
+## For Use

+Due to limitation of github, uploaded the executable files [here](https://drive.google.com/drive/folders/179x-URa2QbN3w7DL2l2kXVIIwcMf9dtC?usp=sharing) you can download the executable files for your OS. <br />
+`.dmg` for mac <br />
+`.exe` for windows <br />
+`.AppImage` for linux`<br />`.deb` for linux` <br />

 > Just Download the Compatible file of your operating system and open that then:

 -   insert your text
 -   select your prefered language
 -   select process type Encryptin or Decryption
 -   set prefer shift count

 <br/>
  =========================================================================